IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

    :end-before: BLOCK7

 A "continuing output" is a transaction output that pays to the same script address we are currently spending from.
-Exactly one continuing output must be present in this example, so that the next bidder can place a new bid, which will need to spend the continuing output and get validated by the same validator script.
+Exactly one continuing output must be present in this example so that the next bidder can place a new bid, which will need to spend the continuing output and get validated by the same validator script.

 If the transaction is requesting a payout, the validator will then verify the other three conditions: `validPayoutTime`, `sellerGetsHighestBid` and `highestBidderGetsAsset`.
 These conditions are similar to the ones already explained, so their details are omitted.

 Finally, we need to compile the validator written in Plutus Tx into Untyped Plutus Core (UPLC), using the Plutus Tx compiler: